Our Guides

 Our guides are what make our company so extraordinary.
 Take a tour with us and you’ll be inspired by your guide’s passion and knowledge.
 Our guides spend all day everyday in the rainforest of Southeast Alaska.
 They truly value the opportunity to share this precious place with you, here, where daily life and breath-taking nature still exist hand in hand.

 A guide’s knowledge stems from simple, pure enthusiasm and appreciation for this magnificent place we call home.
 Coming from varied experiences and walks of life, each guide completes our annual Spring training.
 They immerse themselves in workshops, trail sessions, discussions, and books about Juneau’s natural and cultural histories.
-Many guides also complete a 20 hour course to become Certified Interpretive Guides.
+Many guides also complete a 20-hour course to become Certified Interpretive Guides.
 Each guide then adds his or her specific areas of interest, expertise, style and personal stories.

 Truly believing in the privilege and importance of sharing Southeast Alaska’s nature with other people, many of our guides hit the local trails and waterways with visitors year after year.
-Our small company is a close-knit family of outdoor enthusiasts, nature lovers, whale whisperers, photographers and local history buffs.
+Our small company is a close-knit family of outdoor enthusiasts, nature lovers, whale whisperers, photographers, and local history buffs.
 We hope you will connect with our family, in some small yet significant way.
 Step Into Alaska with one of our guides below…

 Aleta Walther, Naturalist Guide